detomon/bliplay/SYNTAX.md

 e:vb:<ticks>:<amount>
 ```

-This effect periodically decreases and increases the pitch by a certain amount.
-It is independent from the pitch command `pt`.
+This effect periodically lowers and raises the pitch by a certain amount.
+It is independent of the pitch command `pt`.

-A vibrato cycle consists of 4 phases: increase by amount, decrease to 0, decrease by amount, increase to 0 again.
+A vibrato cycle consists of 4 phases: increase by the amount, decrease to 0, decrease by the amount, increase to 0 again.
 Each phase has the duration given by `<ticks>`.
 The pitch in each phase is changed by the value given with `<amount>`, which has the unit [cents](#fine-tuning-notes).
 For example:

 ```blip
 % change pitch every 1/2 step by 2 half-tones